 Choose a photographer your family feels comfortable with, and is comfortable working with families.
 Having the right photographer will make everything easier and less stressful during your shoot.

-Make sure everyone is well-fed before your family photography session.
+Make sure everyone is well-fed before your family photoshoot.
 Empty tummies lead to grumpy kids.
 It never hurts to have a few snacks on hand in case anyone gets fussy.

 Choose Comfortable Clothes

 For the best results, everyone should wear clothes they feel comfortable in.
 This includes both children and adults!
 Uncomfortable clothing leads to fussy kids and stuffy adults, and it will show in your photos.

 Above all, remember that kids will be kids.
 Things can, and often will, go wrong during family photography sessions, but don’t let it get to you!
 If you work to make it an enjoyable experience for your kids, their happiness and personalities will shine.
 Relax, have fun, and treasure the time you have together, because they won’t be this little forever.